windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 The default credentials are admin@windmill.dev / changeme.
 From there you can easily setup another account as part of the setup step.

+**Even if you setup oauth, login as admin@windmill.dev / changeme to setup the instance and give yourself admin privileges.**

 ## Docker

 Using Docker and Caddy, Windmill can be deployed using two files,